Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

 We calculated the total gas pressure from the condensation curves.
 When the local conditions are cooler than the condensation temperature of the cloud species, the gas condenses into clouds.
 Due to this temperature dependence, clouds are usually expected in the cooler regions of the planet.
-Instead of calculating the partial pressure of each condensation species tracer and comparing it to the saturation vapour pressure, we directly compare the mass mixing ratio of condensate to the local saturation mass mixing ratio , following \cite{tan2019a}.
+Instead of calculating the partial pressure of each condensation species tracer and comparing it to the saturation vapour pressure, we directly compare the mass mixing ratio of condensate to the local saturation mass mixing ratio, following \cite{tan2019a},

+where $P_T$ is the saturation vapour pressure determined by the local temperature from the condensation curve, and $p$ is the local gas pressure in the model atmosphere.

 When the condensible vapour mixing ratio is higher than the required saturation mixing ratio, $q_s$, a cloud forms; otherwise, when the vapour mixing ratio is less than $q_s$, evaporation takes place.
-The condensation point depends on the local condensing vapor.
-The saturation mixing ratio is assumed to be a function of pressure and temperature, so $q_s$ is $q_{\rm deep}$ at the condensation pressure ($p_{\rm cond}$) with a steep decrease when pressure is less than $p_{\rm cond}$.
-At pressures larger than $p_{\rm cond}$, $q_s$ is assumed to be arbitrarily large such that no condensation would occur.
-The vapour field is relaxed towards $q_{\rm deep}$ with a time-scales shown in Table \ref{tab:cloud-properties}.
+The condensation point depends on the local condensing vapour.
+The saturation mixing ratio is assumed to be a function of pressure and temperature, so $q_s$ is $q_{\rm deep}$ at the condensation pressure ($p_{\rm deep}$) with a steep decrease when pressure is less than $p_{\rm deep}$.
+At pressures larger than $p_{\rm deep}$, $q_s$ is assumed to be arbitrarily large such that no condensation would occur.
+The vapour field is relaxed towards $q_{\rm deep}$ with the time-scales shown in Table \ref{tab:cloud-properties}.
+The parameter choices for MgSiO$_3$ differ from those used for the other cloud species due to numerical stability constraints in the model (see Section \ref{section: cldsontemp} for details).
+Variations in the assumed timescales do not significantly influence the behaviour of the cloud distribution or the resulting observables.

-We find instabilities in the GCMs caused by the strong feedback of MgSiO$_3$, leading to unstable convection regions.
-Following \cite{roman2019, lines2019}, we reduced the opacity of MgSiO$_3$ clouds by a factor of 1000 by limiting the amount of gas-phase tracers to $2.7 \times 10^{-6}$ (as mentioned in Table \ref{tab:cloud-properties}).
-The distribution of the clouds remains the same, as no changes are made in the condensation curve (given by Eq. \ref{eq.mgsio3} with [M/H]=0.55).